rastko909/frothies/README.md

 ## 9.Explain the different high-level components (abstractions) in your App.

 Our app is built on Rails, a Domain Specific Language (DSL) which is itself written in Ruby.
 For the computer to understand our Ruby on Rails app, Ruby is translated into C, a low-level language, low-level being a language with less abstraction that is closer to machine code.
-C is then translated into Assembly, which then translates into the binary that the machine needs to run it.
+C is then translated into the binary that the machine needs to run it.

 One significant level of abstraction in Rails is the routes.
 The routes allow our app to match requests (e.g. GET, POST) to an action in the controller.
 Ultimately, this will direct the user to a URL, and because of this abstraction, we are not required to hard code the URLs or routes as strings.

+Another level of abstraction in Rails is

 ## 10.Detail any third party services that your App will use.

-Devise?
-Cancan?
-Stripe?
-AWS?
+Frothies used several third party services, as listed below.

+*Devise*
+Devise is a gem used for authentication.
+Built on Warden, it is a Rack application that handles cookies to verify the identity of a user, simultaneously hiding the user's unique id.
+In Frothies, this can be seen throughout the code with current_user.

+*Cancan*
+CanCanCan was used in Frothies for authorisation.
+This allowed users to have different levels of access to Frothies information.
+Access levels were as follows.
+- Buyer: can create/edit their profile, can view products, can edit/delete their orders, can view their payment history
+- Vendor: can create/edit their profile, can create/edit/delete products, can see a buyer's order history,
+- Admin: this would be a superuser.
+We did not have the scope to develop this admin role for the MVP.

+Code snippet showing Cancan abilities
+      user ||= User.new # guest user (not logged in)
+      if user.is_admin?
+        can :manage, :all
+      elsif user.is_vendor?
+        can :manage, Product
+        can :manage, Vendor
+        can :manage, User
+      else
+        can :read, Product
+      end

+*Stripe*
+Stripe software was used to handle our payment system.
+The setup of Stripe is more developer-friendly and provides secure payment processing by 'tokenising' credit card numbers and avoiding exposing server data.
+This is a part of Payment Card Industry Data Security Standard (PCI DSS), the 12 security controls a business is required to implement to be compliant in Australia.

+*AWS*
+Amazon Simple Storage Service (S3), an AWS object storage service, was used for cloud-storage to allow the uploading and storing of images via a secure and reliable platform.

 ## 11.Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

+As we developed Frothies to be a buyer / seller marketplace, the data structure is similar in some ways to other e-commerce platforms.

+Ebay: The models are similar (buyer / seller) although in eBay buyers can also be sellers, whereas in Frothies, the model and relations require users to be a buyer or seller, not both simultaneously.

+Airbnb: Like eBay, the model of buyer/seller is similar in Frothies, but the peer to peer (i.e. buyer/seller can be the same person) aspect of the model is not.